posit-dev/posit-conf-2025-positron-assistant-demo/README.md

 1. Run the [command "Session: Focus on Variables View"](command:positronVariables.focus), which will open up the Variables View if it is not already open.

-1. Click the "View Data Table" icon or double-click on any of the table variables to open them in the Data Explorer.
+1. In the Variables View, click the "View Data Table" icon or double-click on any of the table variables to open them in the Data Explorer.
 Start with the `falcons_seasons` dataframe.

 1. Play around with the Data Explorer to filter, sort, and visualize the data.
 For more information, see the [Data Explorer documentation](https://positron.posit.co/data-explorer.html).